Quality inspections at Technomix.

 • At recurring inspection intervals

-Depending on requirements, inspection is performed as sampling, series-accompanying or as a complete pressure acceptance test.
+Depending on requirements, the inspection is performed on a random basis, during production, or as a complete pressure acceptance test.

-Pipe inspection is required wherever media are transported or conveyed under pressure, including:
+Pipe inspection is required wherever media are transported or conveyed under pressure, including in:

 • Energy and power plant sector